vladib6/vladib6/README.md

 # Hi there, I'm Vladi -Computer Science Student.
-GPA- 85
 ## I'm passionate about coding, a self learner, quick adapter and a team player.
 ### Looking for a student position as a Software Developer.